Start Free

 Proceed as follows:

-1. Make sure the withSonarQubeEnv step is included in your pipeline so that SonarQube taskId is correctly attached to the pipeline context: see Adding the SonarQube stage to a pipeline in Adding the SonarQube analysis to a Jenkins job.
+1. Make sure the withSonarQubeEnv step is included in your pipeline so that SonarQube Server taskId is correctly attached to the pipeline context: see Adding the SonarQube stage to a pipeline in Adding the SonarQube Server analysis to a Jenkins job.

 3. You may want to enable the verification of the quality gate payload sent to Jenkins by setting a webhook secret: see below.